creatologist/stardust-js/README.md

 		init: init
 	};

-	// use namespace / inherit
+	// use namespace
-	Utils.namespace( Utils, o );
+	// to utilize in your own objects you need the property "namespace" = variable name Utils.namespace( Utils, o );
 	Utils.namespace( Shapes, o );
 	Utils.namespace( Trig, o );